poiyomi/PoiyomiDocs/docs/color-and-normals/main.md

 *Comparison of a Bump and a Hole in OpenGL vs. DirectX.
 As you can see above, the DirectX format is the opposite of OpenGL.*

-To learn more about Normals, see the video below on Normals.
+To learn more about Normals, see the video below.

 <div class="videobox">
 <iframe class="iframe-element" src="https://www.youtube-nocookie.com/embed/spuF6j87kPU?si=TO5iXVR7NWWw4xNw" title="YouTube Video Player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>